 Once you have removed all of the PostSharp packages from your codebase it is most probable that your application will no longer compile.
 Compilation errors will be registered where PostSharp aspect attributes exist in the codebase as well as where custom aspects were written.
 You will need to remove these entries from your codebase to get it to compile again.

-The next step is to remove PostSharp from Visual Studio.
+First, remove the PostSharp extension from Visual Studio.

 Uninstalling the PostSharp Tools for Visual Studio